Whenever you learn a new skill that uses your body, the first thing you need to work on is how to position your body.

 Table of Contents

-Why Proper Singing Posture Is Important
+Proper Singing Posture: Why It Is So Important

 Most beginners do not know how to stand correctly when vocalizing, but adopting the proper stance leads to an instant improvement in your voice.